Lexicon Pharmaceuticals (NASDAQ:LXRX) PT Raised to $13.00

-Lexicon Pharmaceuticals (NASDAQ:LXRX) had its target price boosted by Citigroup from $6.00 to $13.00 in a report published on Friday, The Fly reports.
+Lexicon Pharmaceuticals (NASDAQ:LXRX) had its price objective raised by Smith Barney Citigroup from $6.00 to $13.00 in a report released on Thursday morning, The Fly reports.

-Lexicon Pharmaceuticals (NASDAQ:LXRX) last announced its quarterly earnings data on Thursday, October 29th.
-The biopharmaceutical company reported $0.71 EPS for the quarter, topping the Zacks’ consensus estimate of $0.45 by $0.26.
-The firm had revenue of $6.63 million for the quarter, compared to the consensus estimate of $119.16 million.
+Lexicon Pharmaceuticals (NASDAQ:LXRX) last issued its earnings results on Thursday, October 29th.
+The biopharmaceutical company reported $0.71 earnings per share for the quarter, topping the consensus estimate of $0.45 by $0.26.
+The business had revenue of $6.63 million for the quarter, compared to analyst estimates of $119.16 million.
 Lexicon Pharmaceuticals had a negative return on equity of 164.96% and a negative net margin of 320.44%.
-On average, equities analysts anticipate that Lexicon Pharmaceuticals will post -1.11 earnings per share for the current fiscal year.
+On average, sell-side analysts forecast that Lexicon Pharmaceuticals will post -1.11 earnings per share for the current year.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Jane Street Group LLC acquired a new stake in Lexicon Pharmaceuticals in the second quarter valued at $36,000.
-UBS Group AG increased its holdings in shares of Lexicon Pharmaceuticals by 63.2% in the 2nd quarter.
-UBS Group AG now owns 26,891 shares of the biopharmaceutical company’s stock valued at $54,000 after acquiring an additional 10,416 shares during the last quarter.
-Investors Financial Group LLC raised its position in shares of Lexicon Pharmaceuticals by 212.3% during the 3rd quarter.
-Investors Financial Group LLC now owns 48,100 shares of the biopharmaceutical company’s stock worth $69,000 after acquiring an additional 32,700 shares in the last quarter.
-Principal Financial Group Inc. acquired a new stake in shares of Lexicon Pharmaceuticals during the 2nd quarter worth about $138,000.
-Finally, Bank of America Corp DE lifted its stake in Lexicon Pharmaceuticals by 111.0% during the second quarter.
-Bank of America Corp DE now owns 77,063 shares of the biopharmaceutical company’s stock worth $154,000 after purchasing an additional 40,535 shares during the last quarter.
-84.62% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in LXRX.
+Jane Street Group LLC acquired a new position in shares of Lexicon Pharmaceuticals in the second quarter valued at approximately $36,000.
+UBS Group AG increased its stake in shares of Lexicon Pharmaceuticals by 63.2% in the second quarter.
+UBS Group AG now owns 26,891 shares of the biopharmaceutical company’s stock worth $54,000 after buying an additional 10,416 shares during the period.
+Investors Financial Group LLC raised its holdings in Lexicon Pharmaceuticals by 212.3% during the 3rd quarter.
+Investors Financial Group LLC now owns 48,100 shares of the biopharmaceutical company’s stock valued at $69,000 after buying an additional 32,700 shares during the last quarter.
+Principal Financial Group Inc. purchased a new stake in Lexicon Pharmaceuticals during the 2nd quarter valued at $138,000.
+Finally, Bank of America Corp DE grew its holdings in Lexicon Pharmaceuticals by 111.0% in the 2nd quarter.
+Bank of America Corp DE now owns 77,063 shares of the biopharmaceutical company’s stock worth $154,000 after acquiring an additional 40,535 shares during the last quarter.
+Institutional investors own 84.62% of the company’s stock.

 Lexicon Pharmaceuticals, Inc, a biopharmaceutical company, focuses on the development and commercialization of pharmaceutical products.
 The company offers XERMELO, an orally-delivered small molecule drug candidate for the treatment of carcinoid syndrome diarrhea in combination with somatostatin analog therapy in adults.